eysk-io/Shopify-Fall2022-ProdEng/README.md

 ## API Documentation

-The application is a simple CRUD API for managing vendors and their inventory.
+The application is a simple CRUD API for managing inventory.
 The routes are documented below.

 ### Routes - /api/product